lwjglgamedev/lwjglbook-bookcontents-leg/chapter08/chapter8.md

 But actually the most convenient approach is to combine the view and the world matrix.
 Why this?
 Because remember that the whole camera concept is a trick, what we are doing is pushing the whole world to simulate world displacement and to show only a small portion of the 3D world.
 So if we work directly with world coordinates we may be working with world coordinates that are far away from the origin and we may incur in some precision problems.
 If we work in what’s called the camera space we will be working with points that, although are far away from the world origin, are closer to the camera.
 The matrix that results of the combination of the view and the world matrix is often called as the model view matrix.

 So let’s start modifying our code to support a camera.
 First of all we will create a new class called `Camera` which will hold the position and rotation state of our camera.
-This class will provide methods to set the new position or rotation state \(`setPosition` or `setRotation`\) or to update those values with an offset upon the current state \(`movePosition` and `moveRotation`\)
+This class will provide methods to set the new position or rotation state \(`setPosition` or `setRotation`\) or to update those values with an offset upon the current state \(`movePosition` and `moveRotation`\).

 ```java
 package org.lwjglb.engine.graph;